-Specifically, clause 18 amends section 121 of IRPA to add the aggravating factors of endangering the life or safety of any person as a result of the trafficking of persons or disembarking persons at sea.
+Section 121 of the IRPA sets out aggravating factors for consideration by the court in determining penalties.
+Clause 19 of Bill C-4 amends section 121 to add the factors of endangering the life or safety of any person as a result of the trafficking of persons or disembarking persons at sea (sections 118 and 119 of the IRPA).

-2.3.4 Definition of "Criminal Organization" (Clause 19)
+2.3.4 DEFINITIONS OF "CRIMINAL ORGANIZATION" AND "TERRORIST GROUP" (CLAUSE 20)